pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 #### `IMPORT INTO`

-You can share TiDB nodes with other businesses or use them at different times to fully use the resources.
-For stable business operations with optimal import performance, you can specify [specific TiDB nodes](/system-variables.md#tidb_service_scope-new-in-v740) to be dedicated solely to `IMPORT INTO` for data import.
+The `IMPORT INTO` task and other business workloads can share TiDB resources or utilize them at different times to fully leverage the TiDB resources.
+To ensure stable operation of business workloads while maintaining the performance and stability of the `IMPORT INTO` task, you can specify [specific TiDB nodes](/system-variables.md#tidb_service_scope-new-in-v740) to be dedicated solely to `IMPORT INTO` for data import.

 When you use TiDB Global Sort, there is no need to mount large local disks.
 TiDB Global Sort can use Amazon S3.
-Once completed, you can delete the data to save storage costs.
+Once the task is completed, the temporary data stored on Amazon S3 for global sorting will be automatically deleted to save storage costs.

 #### TiDB Lightning

 You need separate servers to deploy and run TiDB Lightning.
-When there are no import tasks being executed, these machine resources remain idle.
+When there are no import tasks being executed, these resources remain idle.
 This idle time is even longer in scenarios where import tasks are executed periodically, resulting in a waste of resources.

 If the volume of imported data is large, it is necessary to prepare large local disks to sort the data to be imported.